rajaamani/Human-Activity-Recognition---UCF101-Dataset/README.md

 ## Dataset
 The training and evaluation are performed on the UCF-101 dataset, which is a widely recognized benchmark for action recognition.

+##Internship Report
+A detailed report of this internship project can be found here: [Human Activity Recognition Internship Report.pdf](Human Activity Recognition Internship Report.pdf).